Portrait of John Constable John Constable

 Original Size: unknown

-Borough Council Museums and Galleries, Ipswich, United Kingdom
+Borough Council Museums and Galleries, Ipswich, UK

 Golding Constable's Flower Garden, 1815 by Constable | Painting Reproduction